learosema/lea11y/src/fundamentals/web-dev-considerations.md

 - struggle with captchas, they are probably impossible to solve
 - struggle with overloaded pages
 - struggle with time limits (session timeout, 2FA)

-So:
+- so provide a way to extend sessions
+- also implement a "save draft" for more complex forms, so users can finish it later

-- don't overload the page
+- don't overload the page, blank space is your friend
 - use easy language
-- provide a way to extend sessions
-- implement a "save draft" for more complex forms, so users can finish it later